CunningBard/BackPack/docs/lang_specs.md

 }

-// identifiers in [] are automatically considered as url parameters
+// identifiers in [] are automatically considered as query parameters
 // unless if its prefixed with / then it's a path parameter
-// url parameters that have been prefixed with ? means it's optional
+// query parameters that have been prefixed with ? means it's optional

 // same function but different ways to get input